 - 1. Follow the procedure in Before working inside your computer.

 - 2. Remove the base cover.

 - 3. Remove the battery.

-- 4. Remove the speakers.
+- 4. Remove the display assembly.

-- 5. Remove the memory.
+- 5. Remove the system board.

-- 6. Remove the solid state drive1.

-- 7. Remove the solid state drive2.

-- 8. Remove the heat sink.

-- i NOTE: The system board can be removed or installed together with the heat sink attached.
-This simplifies the procedure and avoids breaking the thermal bond between the system board and the heat sink.
+(i) NOTE: The system board can be removed with the heat sink or the heat-sink and fan assembly attached.

-- 9. Remove the right fan.

-- 10. Remove the left fan.

-- 11. Remove the audio daughter board.

-- 12. Remove the display assembly.

-- 13. Remove the system board.
+6. Remove the status-light board.

-After performing all the pre-requisites, you are left with the palm-rest and keyboard assembly.
+The following image indicates the palm-rest and keyboard assembly and provides a visual representation of the removal procedure.